Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Proofs

 For expositional simplicity, we assume that $V \text{ mod } (M+1) = 0$, i.e., the number of votes is evenly divisible by one plus the number of winners, though the same arguments extend.
 Then, let $Q = \floor*{\frac{V}{M + 1}}+1 = \frac{V}{M + 1}+1$ be the Droop quota.

 To understand the intuition, note that the given seat shares would immediately hold if each party had a coordinator who could optimally decide how voters of that party rank candidates within the party.
-In that case, the coordinator would ensure that as many candidates have possible have first place votes equal to the Droop quota, with no first place votes going to candidates who will be eliminated.
+In that case, the coordinator would ensure that as many candidates as possible have first-place votes equal to the Droop quota, with no first-place votes going to candidates who will be eliminated.
 The resulting seat shares follow, given tie-breaking against party \textit{R} (and, if needed, the surplus vote transfer procedure for the additional single vote needed in the Droop quota).

 However, this argument is not sufficient because, in principle, candidates could receive meaningful votes from voters of the other party.
-Further, without such a coordinator, sub-optimal arrangement of votes could potentially lead to elimination of candidates who would be elected with such a coordinator.
-(The former reason is fundamental, and is why the formula does not hold in general without parties or even for more than 2 parties without further assumptions; the latter possibility is exactly the issue that STV surplus vote transfers are designed to avoid, and eliminating it is book-keeping).
+Further, without such a coordinator, a sub-optimal arrangement of votes could potentially lead to the elimination of candidates who would be elected with such a coordinator.
+(The former reason is fundamental, and is why the exact formula does not hold in general without parties or even for more than two parties without further assumptions; the latter possibility is exactly the issue that STV surplus vote transfers are designed to avoid, and eliminating it is bookkeeping).
 The proof centers around eliminating these two possibilities.

-The key step in the proof is noting that under the assumptions, that votes can only transferred from a candidate of one party to a candidate of the other party (either after a candidate is eliminated or selected as a winner) if candidates from the sender party have been exhausted, as the sender party voters rank all other party members after all their own party members.
+The key step in the proof is noting that, under the assumptions, votes can only be transferred from a candidate of one party to a candidate of the other party (either after a candidate is eliminated or selected as a winner) if candidates from the sending party have been exhausted, as the sending party voters rank all other party members after all their own party members.

-Thus, for any set of voter rankings under the assumptions, the per-party seat share remains the same under re-arrangements of how each voter ranks members of the \textit{other} party (at the point that such rearrangements matter for who is elected, only one party candidates are left, and so the partisan seat share does not change).
+Thus, for any set of voter rankings under the assumptions, the per-party seat share remains the same under re-arrangements of how each voter ranks members of the \textit{other} party (at the point that such rearrangements matter for who is elected, only one party's candidates are left, and so the partisan seat share does not change).
 Thus, without loss of generality, for the rest of the proof we assume that all voters within a party share the same ordering for candidates of the \textit{other} party.